Mayankbhardwaj255/Socket.io/Readme.md

    npm run dev
    ```

+3. **Login to Enable Socket.IO Functionality**

+Once both servers are running, visit http://localhost:3000/login in your browser to log in.
+Authentication is handled using JWT and cookies, and logging in is required to access real-time features powered by Socket.IO.

+After logging in, you can begin using the real-time features provided in this demo.

 The application should now be running, and you can interact with it through the frontend.

 ## Technologies Used